 the number 1000 is int.
 But the mechanism of automatic conversion from int to long type of Java allows us to declare such.
 To specify the number 1000 is the long type, you can add the letter L or l after this number and declare as follows:

-– Java also allows us to represent these variables in binary, decimal, 8th and 16th systems.
+– Java also allows us to represent these variables in binary, decimal, octal and hexadecimal.

 For example:

-• Decimal is the number we use every day is represented as normal.
+- Decimal is the number we use every day; it is represented as normal.

 For example;

-• The 8th system variable is declared starting with 0.
+- The octal variable is declared starting with 0.

 For example:

-• The 16th system variable is declared starting with 0x or 0X.
+- The hexadecimal variable is declared starting with 0x or 0X.

 For example:

-– In Java 7, when declaring variables with large values, we can use underscores between numbers in your favor so that numbers can be more readable.
+– Since Java 7, when declaring variables with large values, we can use underscores between numbers in our favor so that numbers can be more readable.

 For example: